Takeaki MATSUMOTO, Japanese Minister for Foreign Affairs visits Karel DE GUCHT, European Commissioner for Trade:

-On a working visit to Brussels, Takeaki Matsumoto, Japanese Minister for Foreign Affairs, met with Karel De Gucht, Member of the EC in charge of Trade, for talks on the European Union/Japan trade relations.
+On a working visit to Brussels, Takeaki Matsumoto, Japanese Minister for Foreign Affairs, met with Karel De Gucht this afternoon for talks on the European Union - Japan trade relations.

-The issue was the future launch of negotiations on sealing a free-trade agreement (FTA) between Tokyo and the 27 EU countries, with the objective of reaching an accord during the next Japan/EU summit talks scheduled on May in Brussels.
+The issue was the future launch of negotiations on sealing a free-trade agreement (FTA) between Tokyo and the 27 EU countries, with the objective of reaching an accord during the next Japan-EU summit talks scheduled later this month late in Brussels.

-Japan wants to endorse the start of the Japan/EU FTA talks shortly.
+Japan wants to endorse the start of the Japan-EU FTA talks at the next summit.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.

 ||Arrival of Takeaki Matsumoto, Japanese Minister for Foreign Affairs (2 shots)